quark-engine/quark-engine/docs/source/organization.rst

 **6. Adjust the draft of the release and publish it**

-Click ``Releases`` on Quark’s main GitHub page and you can see the auto-generated release draft.
+Click ``Releases`` on Quark’s main GitHub page, and you can see the auto-generated release draft.

 .. image:: https://i.postimg.cc/SN6XftWt/release-01.jpg
    :target: https://i.postimg.cc/SN6XftWt/release-01.jpg